mlflow/mlflow/docs/source/tracking.rst

 latter, argument is expected to be a SQL connection string specified as ``db_type://<user_name>:<password>@<host>:<port>/<database_name>``.
 Supported database types are ``mysql``, ``mssql``, ``sqlite``, and ``postgresql``.
-It defaults to the local ``./mlruns`` directory (the same as when running ``mlflow run`` locally), but when running a server, make sure that this points to a persistent (that is, non-ephemeral) file system location.
+By default this is set to the local ``./mlruns`` directory (the same as when running ``mlflow run`` locally), but when running a server, make sure that this points to a persistent (that is, non-ephemeral) file system location.

 The *artifact store* is a location suitable for large data (such as an S3 bucket or shared NFS file system) and is where *clients* log their artifact output (for example, models).
 The artifact store is a property